Best places to

 10 Hikes in Maui!

-Maui offers an abundance of hiking adventures for all skill levels!
-We hope that this information is not only useful, but helps you determine which will be the best hike for your vacation in Maui.
+Maui offers such a wide array of hiking adventures for all skill levels!
+We hope that this information is useful to you, and helps you to determine which will be the best hike for your vacation in Maui.